Chuca78/Mini-project-12/README.md

 ## Description

 For this application I built a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
-Through this application a user can view, add, update, and delete employees, roles, and departments.
+Through this application a user can view, add, and update employees, roles, and departments and delete employees.

 ## Table of Contents